 Coffee is undoubtedly one of the most popular drinks in modern history.
 Currently, more than 166 million 60-kilogram bags of coffee beans are consumed annually across the world.
 With such a large consumption, it is normal to wonder how coffee travels from the farms and reaches the tables to consumers.
 The best coffee makers in Canada are only the start of this story, where do the beans actually come from?

 Before coffee becomes the drink that is known and loved by many, it undergoes several processes.
 The first process involves planting the caffea.
 Caffea is a flowering plant that bears “coffee cherries” that contain coffee beans required to make coffee.
-The caffea shrub is cultivated in several continents, usually in tropical areas.
+The caffea shrub is cultivated on several continents, usually in tropical areas.

 Unlike most fruits, coffee cherries do not ripen after harvest.
 Thus, during harvest season, only the most experienced pickers are called to do the job to make sure that the best cherries are plucked.